Associate Clinical Professor of Law

-Elizabeth Brundige is an Assistant Clinical Professor of Law at Cornell Law School and Executive Director of the Avon Global Center for Women and Justice.
-She also founded and directs the Law School's Global Gender Justice Clinic, in which students engage in local, global, and transnational efforts to address gender-based violence and discrimination.
+Elizabeth Brundige is an Associate Clinical Professor of Law and Assistant Dean for International Programs at Cornell Law School.
+She founded and directs the Law School's Gender Justice Clinic, in which students engage in local, national, and global efforts to address gender-based violence and discrimination.

 Prior to joining Cornell Law School, Professor Brundige was the Robert.
 M. Cover - Allard K. Lowenstein Fellow in International Human Rights and a clinical lecturer in law at Yale Law School, where she co-taught the Allard K. Lowenstein International Human Rights Clinic.
 She was previously awarded the Robert L. Bernstein International Human Rights Fellowship to work with the International Association of Women Judges on programs designed to advance women's human rights and access to justice in southern and East Africa.
 She was also an Associate Legal Officer in the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia and a law clerk for Judge Kermit V. Lipez of the U.S. Court of Appeals for the First Circuit and Justice Sandile Ngcobo of the Constitutional Court of South Africa.

 Professor Brundige received her B.A. from Yale University, an M.Phil. in Development Studies from Oxford University, and a J.D. from Yale Law School, where she was awarded the Khosla Memorial Human Dignity Prize for her human rights work.
 She is admitted to the Bars of New York and Connecticut.